US-41 detour in Houghton to be lifted Friday, November 11, 2022

 The traffic configuration was expected to be changed in August, but more extensive excavation work for underground utilities took longer than expected.
 Additionally, an old mineshaft was discovered and needed to be capped.
 This delayed paving and required the detour extension.

-MDOT and the city of Houghton are investing about $9.6 million to rebuild 1.1 miles of US-41.
-This year’s work will focus on the segment from Isle Royale Street to Pearl Street and include widening College Avenue to add a center left-turn lane, storm sewer improvements, and city sanitary sewer and water main replacements.
-Work also is under way on East Montezuma Avenue.
-The project began in 2021 and is expected to be completed this fall.
+MDOT and the City of Houghton are investing about $9.6 million to rebuild 1.1 miles of US-41.
+This year’s work focused on the segment from Isle Royale Street to Pearl Street and included widening College Avenue to add a center left-turn lane, storm sewer improvements, and city sanitary sewer and water main replacements.
+Work on East Montezuma Avenue was also included.
+Based on economic modeling, this investment is expected to directly and indirectly support 114 jobs.